okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/faqs/index.md

 **Q: How do I get a SCIM application that resides inside my corporate firewall to integrate with Okta?**

-The [Build a SCIM provisioning integration](/docs/guides/build-provisioning-integration/) instructions target cloud-based applications, but Okta does have a solution for on-premise applications.
-For more details about the Okta agent-based provisioning solution, see [Configuring On Premises Provisioning](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_OPP_configure).
+The [Build a SCIM provisioning integration](/docs/guides/build-provisioning-integration/) instructions target cloud-based applications, but Okta does have a solution for on-premises applications.
+For more details about the Okta agent-based provisioning solution, see the [On-Premises Provisioning](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_OPP_configure) configuration guide.